This page was reviewed and updated on 27/02/26.

 What kind of businesses does the CSRD apply to?

-Any companies already subject to the Non-Financial Reporting Directive (NFRD) must also comply with the new directive.
+Any companies already subject to NFRD that continue to meet revised thresholds must comply with the CSRD.

 Does the CSRD apply to UK businesses even though we aren’t in the EU?